-Children, young people and staff from these schools are helping us develop lesson and assembly resources, identify approaches that work best and share good practice.
+Children, young people and staff from these schools are making films, helping us develop lesson and assembly resources, identify approaches that work best and share good practice.
 The resources will be available on this website as they are produced.

 We are also currently working with The Holburne Museum and Bath Museum partners to consult with young men in order to develop new arts opportunities in museums to support mental health and wellbeing.
 The museums are hoping, subject to funding, to extend their successful Pathways to Wellbeing programme to include boys and young men (aged 11-18).

 Wiltshire Mighty Girls are a local group, set up to provide safe spaces and age appropriate activities for girls.
 Consulting and working with young people in the area, they have developed a programme speciﬁcally designed to develop social skills, increase wellbeing and improve general health and self esteem.

 They provide accessible, practical opportunities for girls to be together, make new friends and learn new skills.